Journalism in Oregon: Newspapers

 George Stanley Turnbull, professor of journalism at the University of Oregon School of Journalism and Communication, published his History of Oregon Newspapers in 1939.
-The book has been described as the most authoritative overview of the field, as recently as 1993.
+The book was described as the most authoritative overview of the field as recently as 1993.

 The first printing press in the region, a small Ramage press gifted by a native church in the Sandwich Islands, came to the Waiilatpu mission in Walla Walla in 1839.
 That press was never used to print newspapers; but in 1844, a group formed in Oregon City with the purpose of establishing a newspaper.
 The Oregon Printing Association formally declared that the press they acquired was never to be used as a vehicle for partisan politics.
 (Historian Frances Fuller Victor speculated that the non-partisan rule reflected misgivings about missionary influence among early American Oregon pioneers.)
 The group secured a press from New York, and produced the first newspaper in the western United States, the Oregon Spectator, in 1846.
 After going through three editors in the first few months, the Spectator hired George Law Curry as editor.
 Curry remained in the post until 1848, when he resigned due to a dispute with the Association over his wish to adopt a "firm and consistent American tone."
 The Oregon Territory was formally established in August 1848, with Oregon City—the home of the Spectator—serving as its seat of government for the first three years.
 The Spectator continued, with changes in ownership, focus, and political focus (becoming a Whig mouthpiece in its later years) until 1855.

 In 1845, the U.S. Postal Service made the first effort to establish mail communication with Oregon.